 Already officals have wide ranging powers of surveillance under RIPA (Regulatory and Investigatory Powers Act 2000) legislation.
 Hundreds of governmental bodies, unelected quangoes and law enforcement agencies can self-authorise access to our communications data.
 There are around 500,000 of these requests made under RIPA every year, that’s around 57 every hour, almost one a minute.

 The sheer volume of these requests to access people’s communications data is mind-boggling, and the powers available for officals to investigate citizens are immense.
 The volume of these requests ought to be a cause for concern, yet rather than prompting a review of RIPA legeslation it has become a justification for not subjecting officials to independent judicial oversight.

 “There are also practical considerations; the sheer volume of communications data requests would place a huge burden on the judiciary and a judicial authorisation process would lead to delays in access to communications data” –Joint Parliamentary Committees report on the draft Communications Data bill.

 It should be the case that surveillance powers as significant as capturing and accessing people’s communications data ought to cause the investigating powers some time and trouble to use.
 By placing the power to authorise surveillance requests in the hands of an independent judiciary we help keep state power in check and prevents abuses of power by officials.

 Free societies are founded on systems that place such checks on the powers that are granted to officials.
 Far from making the case for push-button surveillance, the case for no surveillance without a warrant seems stronger than ever.

-* Cllr James Baker – Is a Liberal Democrat Councillor in Calderdale and the campaigns manager of the non-partisan NO2ID campaign.
+* Cllr James Baker – Is deputy leader of Calderdale Liberal Democrats and the campaigns manager of the non-partisan NO2ID campaign.